lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

 Sanity Check
 ^^^^^^^^^^^^

-**Next**, verify the correctness of the docker container by running the following command:
+**Next**, verify that the Lightly worker is installed correctly by running the following command:

 .. code-block:: console